rclone/rclone/docs/content/docs.md

 general, but are used without referencing a stored remote, e.g. listing local filesystem paths, or
 [connection strings](#connection-strings): `rclone --config="" ls .`

+### SOPS

+Alternately, you can choose to encrypt the file externally with SOPS.
+The encrypted configuration file would then be passed in, like so:
+`sops exec-file $RCLONE_CONFIG "rclone --config={} $RCLONE_COMMAND`.

+One downside to this is that as it's passed in via FIFO, it's not available for Windows users, and also can't be reloaded since the pipe is closed as soon as it's read.
+SOPS includes a `--no-fifo` option that can be passed, which writes the decrypted file to a temporary location, and removes it as soon as the process has exited.

+The other downside is that you'll need to manually decrypt the file before it can be edited, either with `rclone config`, or manually.

 Developer options
 -----------------